Study identifies substance that may stop Parkinson's advance

 Researchers at the University of São Paulo (USP) have identified a substance capable of stopping the advance of Parkinson’s disease.
 AG-490, based on the tyrphostin molecule, was tested in mice and prevented 60% of cell death.
-It inhibited one of the calcium entry channels in brain cells, one of the mechanisms by which the disease causes the death of neurons.
+It inhibited one of the channels for calcium entry into brain cells, one of the mechanisms by which the disease causes the death of neurons.
 There is no cure for Parkinson’s, only symptom control.

 “We are suggesting that it is this compound that could one day, after much research, which we are even continuing, be used in human medicine”, explains Professor Luiz Roberto Britto, who coordinates the project together with researchers from the Institute of Chemistry at USP. and the University of Toronto, Canada.
 The results were published in the journal Molecular Neurobiology.